 - The process for enrolling in social housing was complicated and time consuming.
 This was addressed in late 2012 and showed benefits since 2013. - The financial scope, complexity, and customer privacy requirements of this initiative are challenging for LDCs and most have contracted this program out.
-This initiative may benefit from an IESO contracted centralized delivery agent. - Due to issues with service provider offerings, and ability to cover CNPI 's expansive service territory, the program was not launched until 2013.
-The program throughout 2014 has experienced moderate to successful uptake.
+This initiative may benefit from an IESO contracted centralized delivery agent.

-3.2.5 PRE-2011 PROGRAMS Savings were realized towards LDC's 2011-2014 target through pre-2011 programs.
-The targeted customer types, objectives, descriptions, and activities of these programs are detailed in Appendix B
+3.2.5 PRE-2011 PROGRAMS

+Savings were realized towards LDC's 2011-2014 target through pre-2011 programs.
+The targeted customer types, objectives, descriptions, and activities of these programs are detailed in Appendix B.